 – The way he indulged my children (and me thinking … wait a minute you didn’t do that for me when i was a kid) like running to the store to get my kids mcdonalds or an icy just because thats what they wanted.
 He was incorrigible.

-– His wallet, which was really just money wrapped with rubber bands
+– His wallet, which was really just his license and money wrapped with rubber bands

 – His flip phone – one you couldn’t or he didn’t know how to text on.
 So he would call instead.
 AND no matter what I was doing or who I was with – I ALWAYS answered his call.
 Didn’t matter if I was with the most important person – I answered his call